Repetition and recurrence times: Dual statements and summable mixing rates: Introduction

-Let us come back to the recurrence and repetition times.
-In the body of the paper, we will prove the following Theorems \ref{theoMainOne} and \ref{theoMainTwo}, which are analogous but a noticeable novelty can be attributed only to Theorem \ref{theoMainTwo}. \begin{theorem} Consider a stationary ergodic process $(X_i)_{i\in\mathbb{Z}}$ over a finite alphabet.
+Let us proceed to the exposition of the results of this paper.
+In the body of the paper, we will prove the following Theorems \ref{theoMainOne}--\ref{theoMainThree}, which bound the recurrence and repetition times comprehensively.
+The main novelty can be attributed only to Theorem \ref{theoMainTwo}. \begin{theorem} Consider a stationary ergodic process $(X_i)_{i\in\mathbb{Z}}$ over a $D$-ary alphabet.
+Define $N_k:=\max\klam{N: N\log N\le D^k}$.
 We have a sandwich bound

 where the right-most inequality $\lesssim$ becomes the equivalence $\sim$ for